jonathasrocha/shape-case/README.md

 ## Answer

 > [!WARNING]
-> Was consired WARNING AND ERROR as failures
+> It Was considered WARNING AND ERROR as failures

 How much the Total equipment failures that happened?